wwu-pi/tutorials/lectures/acse/010_setting_up_environment_with_docker.md

 ## <a id="jbosstools" name="jbosstools"></a>Installing JBoss Tools for Eclipse

 For some exercises, you are required to deploy an application to the Wildfly application server.
-To spare the manual installation and configuration, you can use the provided docker container.
+To spare the manual installation and configuration, you can use the provided Docker image.
 However, you need to configure Eclipse in order to automatically deploy your work from within your IDE.

 <div class="accordion vertical">